 Each platform creates different expectations:

-The same silence feels different depending on where it happens.
+👉 Platform psychology matters.
+The same silence feels different depending on context.

 Why Online Ignoring Hurts More